drsWARRIOR/Raycasting_Engine/README.md

 ## Overview

-The Raycasting Engine is a 2.5D graphics renderer written in C, built to simulate a 3D perpective with the classic raycasting technique.
-Inspired by Wolfenstein 3D, it shows how a flat 2D map can be transformed into pseudo-3D world with the help of basic trignometry and grid based logic.
+The Raycasting Engine is a 2.5D graphics renderer written in C, built to simulate a 3D perspective with the classic raycasting technique.
+Inspired by Wolfenstein 3D, it shows how a flat 2D map can be transformed into a pseudo-3D world with the help of basic trigonometry and grid based logic.

 This project is built from scratch without any game engine, uses SDL3 for graphics, input, and windowing.
 It helps in learning about how early 3D engines handled rendering under the hood